ruilin808/terac_interview/README.md

 - I used a few sample queries to test out which interviews/interviewee ID's would be returned

 routing.py was used to simulate dynamic matching of users (previous interviewees) and incoming queries in realtime.
-- Basically reused rag.py code and simulated real-time incoming sample queries to be processed by the system
+- Basically uses the contents of rag.py and simulates real-time incoming sample queries to be processed by the system
 - created several dummy agent interviewers with specializations (allowed agent duplications as well so there was no need for a queue)
 - system paired agent interviewers with interviewees/users based on topic/specialization of the query